Tomas-Lawton/AutoBeat/README.md

+## Abstract
+AutoBeat is a project focusing on the creation of conceptual models to design artificially intelligent co-creative systems for music composition, and the application of these models to build a novel AI drum machine.
+The design phase involves exploration of the problem and its interaction paradigms, followed by iteration of possible machine learning concepts.
+The development phase converts the final concept into an integrated MIDI plugin by prototyping the frontend UI in Figma and implementing a functional pipeline with Electron, Node, Max the Live Object Model and a tensorflow wrapper by Google called Magenta.js.
+Validation will continue through interaction with this repository and user studies in 2021.

-## Overview
+## Technical Overview
 This project combines web technologies, Max visual programming, the Live Object Model (LOM) and a tensorflow wrapper by Google called Magenta.js to create an intelligent drum machine plugin for Ableton.

-## Autobeat
 The plugin autocompletes musical ideas in real time and can create surprising novel musical outcomes from the fragment of a musical idea.
 The plugin uses a RNN model for continuation and a density interpolation model to changes the 'density' of the sequence.
 (Learn more about models here: )[https://github.com/magenta/magenta-js]

 ![AUTOBEAT IMAGE](AutobeatImage.png)